ssorj/pumpjack/input/implementation-guide.md

  - value remains `value` or becomes `Value`
  - event-type becomes `event_type` or `EventType`
  - url-error becomes `url_error` or `UrlError`

-## Root namespace

-In general, prefer simply 'proton' as the root namespace.
-If your language uses fully qualified package names a la Java, it should include 'qpid', as in org.apache.qpid.proton.

 ## Data types